Richard Myhill: Biography

 Myhill was the son of a jazz keyboardist, who would sometimes accompany his father in amateur shows, playing a small piano while wearing a Cub Scout uniform.
 After studying graphics and commercial art at college, he worked producing television adverts, until signed to EMI Records in 1973 as a songwriter, and he released his debut album 21 Days In Soho in 1975.
 He then left EMI and returned to advertising as a jingle writer, until, in 1977, producer Phil Wainman signed Myhill up to his new Mercury Records sub-label, Utopia.

 His first single on Utopia, "It Takes Two To Tango", reached number 17 in the UK singles chart; as of 2025, it is his only chart success, and also earned him a place on the 30 March 1978 edition of Top Of The Pops, which featured him dancing with a dummy.
 The 7" single was an early example of innovative vinyl, being available in a square format.

 In 1981, producer Colin Thurston requested Myhill work on string arrangements for the Duran Duran track "Tel Aviv", which was the first time the band used an orchestra for their recordings.
 This was followed by string arrangements on the single version of "My Own Way", which also made the UK charts, and some other tracks.

 Myhill has been credited on many film and TV soundtracks, including one of the themes for The Chart Show (also used in the NBA Furious Finishes video cassette), and his track "Trans Am Highway" being used as a theme for World Championship Wrestling's television shows in the late 1980s.
 He has also been the director of his publishing company, Mysongs Limited, since 1973.
+His song “Too Much” appears in Tim Burton’s movie “Dark Shadows”; starring Johnny Depp and Helena Bonham Carter.